 Mistaken Identity (2)

 The saga didn’t end there.
-When the team called me into theatre again, for the correct operation this time, the anaesthetist looked at me in surprise.
+When the team called me into the theatre again for the correct operation, this time, the anaesthetist looked at me in surprise.
 He said I looked much slimmer than he had expected.
 I wasn’t sure how to take that.
 It became apparent that someone had written my weight down incorrectly on my anaesthetic form.
 Two digits were the wrong way round.
 So what you might think, but actually, this was serious.
 The anaesthetist had prepared an anaesthetic dose for someone nearly 30kg heavier than me.
 I am not sure if I would have survived this dose.
 By now, I was a nervous wreck!
 I didn’t know whether to be relieved that this error had been picked up or angry that a second mistake had been made in such a short space of time.

 And the errors continued……..